Desert Gardening 101

 signs of spring

-The “Formerly Overgrown, Neglected Rose – Glamis Castle” beginning to leaf out.
+The “Formerly Overgrown, Neglected Rose – Glamis Castle” beginning to leaf out, another one of those lovely early signs of spring.

 signs of spring